OpenUDA/openuda-specifications/docs/OpenUDA-UDT-Lifecycle-Governance.md

 - validation rule testing
 - industry feedback

+Review MUST confirm that:

+- the UD defines a clear and minimal canonical core
+- the core structure is stable and reusable across implementations
+- extension points are clearly defined
+- the design does not introduce alternative structural patterns

 Major structural issues SHOULD be resolved during this phase.

 ---

 # 6. Approved Stage

-Once a UDT has passed review, it may be marked as Approved.
+Once a UD has passed review, it may be marked as Approved.

 Approval indicates that:

 - the document structure is stable
 - validation rules are well defined
 - no major design objections remain
+- the canonical core is clearly defined and enforceable

+A UD SHOULD NOT be approved unless its core boundaries and extension model are clearly defined.

 Approved documents may still undergo minor refinements before publication.